AlanZander26/assets/README.md

 ## Tests

-In order to test the package, first install it in editable mode along with the development dependencies:
+In order to test the package, first install it in editable mode along with the development dependencies.
+So go to the root directory and type:

 ```bash
 pip install -e .